NithinKalidas/Appian/Generic.md

  * Error in Logs
  * Change in Constant for Post scheduler Process

-## 8. How to deploy groups/users to higher environment?
+## 8. How to deploy groups/users/service account to higher environment?
 Will Group Id Changes when we deploy to higher environment?
-(NR)
-Users need to configured manually.
+Users and Service account need to configured manually.
 Groups can be moved to next environment but not the users.

-## 9. How to deploy service account to higher environment?
+## 9. How to create 50 users to next environment?
+(NR)
-Service account need to configured manually
+using create user smart service we can create but how 50 data's are populated?

 ## 10. Why can users not be deleted or moved to another environment in Appian?
 The license cost is based on the number of users per environment, and Appian maintains metadata based on users.
 Hence, users cannot be moved or deleted.

 ## 11. Different Types of prod Issues you have encounter?
-(NR)
 PV Variable was mis configured, due to which calculation went missing, using report we took the process instances, getexternalPv or setexternalPv

 ## 12. What is use case of Customisation file and what is environment constant / (connected System)?
-(NR)
 The customization file is used to provide values to the environmental constant and connected systems when deploying to another environment so that the value changed isn't missed.

 ## 13. What are the limitations for business user?